 So, to integrate Cloudflare you need to paste the Global API key, Email Address, and Domain name.

 You can take the help of this video on how to generate a Cloudflare Global API key. [coming soon]

-So, if you face any problem you can ask me in the comment section, I will help you as soon as possible.
+So, if you face any problems you can ask me in the comment section, I will help you as soon as possible.

 4.LiteSpeed Cache Image Optimization

 If you want to optimize your Images using the Litespeed cache plugin then you can do this.
-Here You can optimize Images in two different methods.
+Here You can optimize Images with two different methods.

 You can also take a backup of your original image, bulk optimize images, and more.

 Here are some additional features in Image optimization: